 Social media isn’t going away anytime soon.
 It’s only going to increase in scope and use by small businesses.
 Social media is gradually becoming the primary way companies and consumers stay connected.
 These networks can work in your favor if you understand how others view them, including lenders.

-Financial companies have very sophisticated analysts and software that can be hard to influence, but you can reduce the chance of being turned down for small business loans by being responsible for your accounts.
+Financial companies have very sophisticated analysts and software that can be hard to influence.
+Still, you can reduce the chance of being turned down for small business loans by being responsible for your accounts.
 Go through your social media profiles now and clean up anything that paints your company in a negative light.
-Then, you can be confident that your social media accounts are working for you instead of against you.
+You can then be confident that your social media accounts are working for you instead of against you.